Categories

 Lynch plays Kyle, a West Coast kid who moved across the country as part of his parents’ divorce.
 He finds himself as a social outcast who wants to make ins with Dani (Olivia Holt), the lead singer of the school’s rock band, which apparently operates as a class for some reason.
 He becomes buddies with the fat but kind loser Lonnie (Harvey Guillen), too.

 Kyle’s fortunes change when he gets an app that grants wishes.
-Now, any type of wish-granting plot is going to encounter serious suspension-of-disbelief issues; it’s just not good storytelling to make your protagonist omnipotent.
+Now, any type of wish-granting plot is going to encounter serious suspension-of-disbelief issues; it’s just not good storytelling to make your protagonist essentially omnipotent unless there are serious limitations (e.g., you only get three, and they backfire).
 Especially since the story takes place in high school, it’s easy to imagine a teenage boy’s imagination running indulgent and raunchy.
-It’s certainly what most high school juniors would do.
-Plus, the film doesn’t give us any real limitations or Faustian tradeoffs to the wish-granting powers.
+Sex and/or obscene wealth wishes are certainly what most high school junior dudes would default to (also most non-high school junior dudes).
+Status Update doesn’t imply any real limit or Faustian tradeoffs to the app’s wish-granting powers, thus I knew the story would get dumb.

 A solid quarter of the characters don’t make any sense.
 Motivations change on a line-by-line basis.
 There’s a character who is Dani’s gay friend, but who plays the structural role of the D-bag early boyfriend in these types of movies, swearing a vendetta against Kyle for no clear reason.
 There’s also a popular girl who tries to woo Kyle from Dani and refuses to relent, with no explanation as to why she’s chasing him.